 Niacin = 100 – 200 mg

-Of course, microdosing is science that should be personalized to your unique body, goals, and situation.
+Of course, microdosing is a science that should be personalized to your unique body, goals, and situation.
 Third Wave’s Microdosing Course can show you to develop your very own microdosing protocol.

 Humans have more common ancestry with fungi than any other kingdom; humans came from fungi and they are our elders.
 Mushrooms can kill us, feed us, send us on a spiritual journey, and they can heal us.
 At the microdose level, psilocybin does not have a noticeable effect.
 Instead, it has the potential to reduce anxiety, reduce irritability, increase cognitive function and creativity, increase sociability, provide a greater overall sense of wellbeing, and reduce the effects of aging.